 - A VRS call flows back and forth just like a telephone conversation between two hearing persons.
 For example, the parties can interrupt each other, which they cannot do with a TRS call using a TTY (where the parties have to take turns communicating with the CA).

-- Because the conversation flows more naturally back and forth between the parties, the conversation can take place much more quickly than with text-based TRS.
-As a result, the same conversation is much shorter through VRS than it would be through other forms of text-based TRS.
+- Because the conversation flows more naturally back and forth between the parties, the conversation can take place much more quickly than with a TRS call using a TTY.
+As a result, the same conversation is much shorter through VRS than it would be through a TRS call using a TTY.

-- VRS calls may be made between ASL users and hearing persons speaking either English or Spanish.
+- VRS users may call hearing persons speaking either English or Spanish.

-VRS is different from some of the other forms of TRS in two important ways: (1) the conversation between the VRS user and the CA is made through a video link and sign language, rather than typed text; and (2) the service relies on the Internet, rather than the telephone system, for the connection between the VRS user and the CA. It is a relatively new service and, unlike some other forms of TRS, it is not mandatory.
+VRS is different from some of the other forms of TRS in two important ways: the conversation between the VRS user and the CA is made through a video link and sign language, rather than typed text; and the service relies on the Internet, rather than the telephone system, for the connection between the VRS user and the CA. Unlike some other forms of TRS, it is not mandatory.
 Here are some things you should know:

-- VRS providers must provide VRS users with a ten-digit number, so the VRS users are able to make 911 calls, and have their location information routed to the appropriate emergency service perfessionals.
+- VRS providers must provide VRS users with a ten-digit number, so the VRS users are able to make 911 calls and have their location information routed to the appropriate emergency service professionals.

 - Preferential treatment of calls is prohibited.
-VRS (and TRS) providers must handle calls in the order in which they are received.
+Both VRS and TRS providers must handle calls in the order in which they are received.
 They cannot selectively answer calls from certain consumers or certain locations.

 - Unlike with some of the other forms of TRS, the VRS CA may not be able to offer or handle some call services, such as operator-assisted calls and 900 (pay-per-call) calls.

-- However, you must pick one default provider for ten-digit numbering.
+- VRS users must pick one default provider for ten-digit numbering.
 No matter who your default TRS provider is, you can choose any VRS provider when making a VRS call.

 - Equipment distributed by a certified VRS provider must be interoperable with the technology of other certified VRS providers.

-- VRS (and TRS) providers may not offer you financial incentives to use their service or to make more or longer VRS (or TRS) calls.
+- VRS and TRS providers may not offer you direct or indirect incentives to use their service or to make more or longer VRS or TRS calls.

-- VRS is not the same as Video Remote Interpreting (VRI).
-VRI is the use of an interpreter located at a remote location through a video connection when two people are together and they need an interpreter.
+- VRS is not the same as video remote interpreting that uses an interpreter located at a remote location through a video connection when two people are together, and they need an interpreter.
 VRS may not be used in such circumstances.
-VRS is a type of telephone call.

-For more information about TRS, VRS or IP Relay, or to learn more about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC’s Disability Rights Office website at www.fcc.gov/disability.
+For more information about other forms of TRS, see the FCC's consumer guide on Telecommunications Relay Service.
+To learn more about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC's Disability Rights Office website at fcc.gov/accessibility.